WheteThunger/MonumentAddons/README.md

 - Setup is done in-game, no config needed
 - Uses familiar command syntax, based on `spawn <entity>`
 - Works on any map seed and accounts for terrain height
-- Monument entities are indestructible, have free electricity, and cannot be picked up
+- Entities are indestructible, have free electricity, and cannot be picked up
 - Supports cargo ship and train stations

 ### Compared to similar plugins